 Q: Is there any other advice you would like to offer new expat arrivals?

 A: If you are a ‘trailing spouse’ (a term I despise!) with no work visa, you should attempt to find something meaningful to fill your time.
-There are plenty of expat wives that are willing to spend their time at coffee mornings or ‘down the club’ but this is a waste of many people’s skills.
-Find a worthwhile cause in Mumbai – after all there are so many! – and try to volunteer for at least a day a week.
-Whether it be teaching English to small children, providing administrative or IT skills or fundraising; you won’t regret it and you will find it so rewarding.
+There are plenty of expat wives who are willing to spend their time at coffee mornings or ‘down the club’, but this is a waste of many people’s skills.
+Find a worthwhile cause in Mumbai – after all, there are so many! – and try to volunteer for at least a day a week.
+Whether it be teaching English to small children, providing administrative or IT skills or fundraising, you won’t regret it, and you will find it so rewarding.
 And don’t worry about the environment – it’s never as bad as you think it will be!
 Also, people always ask me how I could possibly have done so much during the last twelve months that we have been in Mumbai.
-Well, it is partly because we initially thought we would only be here for a year – so we tried to squeeze in a lot of travel and sight-seeing.
-But really it’s because I get out there and use my eyes, ears and senses.
-I want to enjoy being in Mumbai and I want to learn as much as I can.
-I just get out there and do it and I believe everyone else should too.
+Well, it is partly because we initially thought we would only be here for a year – so we tried to squeeze in a lot of travel and sightseeing.
+But really, it’s because I get out there and use my eyes, ears and senses.
+I want to enjoy being in Mumbai, and I want to learn as much as I can.
+I just get out there and do it, and I believe everyone else should, too.
 Make the most of an amazing opportunity to stay in this incredible country!

 ~ Interviewed May 2013